 - Complete these fields:

-- Rule Name: Type a name for the rule.
+- Rule Name: Enter a name for the rule.

-- Exclude Users: Start typing the name of a user you want to exclude from the rule.
+- Exclude Users: Start entering the name of a user that you want to exclude from the rule.
 As you enter text, Okta suggests usernames that match your text.
 Select the desired user from the list.
 Repeat for each additional user you want to exclude.